amarillion/allegro-buildenv-example/README.md

 Change your current directory to this working copy before you run the commands below.

-## Compiling the example for linux
+## Compiling the example for linux from linux hosts.

 To build the linux version of this example, use the command below.
-Note that the OS of your host machine doesn't matter - if you have docker working, then this should work on Linux, Mac and Windows hosts.
+Note that the process will be very similar for Windows or Mac - if you have docker working.
+The way you invoke docker may be slightly different but the make command should work the same and produce the same results.

 ```
 docker run \
 	-v $(pwd):/data \
+	-u $(id -u):$(id -g) \
 	amarillion/alleg5-buildenv:latest \
 	make BUILD=RELEASE
 ```